 The first step in getting a divorce in Waxhaw, NC, is filing a divorce complaint.
-You do not have to have a separation agreement in place, and you do not have to show any other grounds for divorce other than the fact that you have been living separate and apart from your spouse for at least one year.
+You do not have to have a separation agreement in place, and you do not have to show any other grounds for divorce other than the fact that you have been living separately and apart from your spouse for at least one year.

 A “Divorce from Bed and Board” is distinct from an absolute divorce in North Carolina.
-A Divorce from Bed and Board, or DBB, is a term courts use to refer to a court-ordered separation.
+A Divorce from Bed and Board, or DBB, is the term courts use to refer to a court-ordered separation.
 It is not a step required in any divorce.
 Even with a DBB in place, the parties still must be separated for at least one year before filing for divorce.

 Equitable Distribution and Property Division

 In North Carolina law, all marital property is divided based on a theory known as equitable distribution.
 The court looks at a number of different factors to determine the best way to divide marital property in a way that is fair to both parties.
-While equitable distribution can, on occasion, result in an equal distribution, it is essential to understand that equitable does not mean equal.
+While equitable distribution can, on occasion, result in equal distribution, it is essential to understand that equitable does not mean equal.
 Rather, it means a fair distribution to both parties.

 Marital property typically includes all property acquired after the date of marriage unless one of the following is true:

-- Property is classified as separate or non-marital property through a valid prenuptial agreement
+- Property is classified as separate or non-marital property through a valid prenuptial agreement.

 Contact a Waxhaw Divorce Lawyer